Sobolev Inequalities and Convergence For Riemannian Metrics and Distance Functions: Poincare Inequalities Relating Riemannian Metrics to Distance

 \section{Poincare Inequalities Relating Riemannian Metrics to Distance}

 In order to obtain a Poincare like estimate for metrics, we follow by analogy the proof of the Poincare inequality given on page 29 of \cite{H}.
-In order to do this, we will estimate the normal Jacobian term in Lemma \ref{MainToolsForProof} to a distance term: \begin{lem} Let $U_{\vare}$ be a symmetric family of curves connecting two points of $M$, say $x$ and $y$.
-Let $\Gamma_{\vare}=[0,\vare]\times\mathbb{S}^{m-2}$ parameterize the curves foliating $U_{\vare}$, and observe that $\Gamma_{\vare}$ is the $m-1$ dimensional ball, and we have given it the Euclidean metric in Lemma \ref{MainToolsForProof}.
+In order to do this, we will estimate the normal Jacobian term in Lemma \ref{MainToolsForProof} by a distance term: \begin{lem} Let $U_{\vare}$ be a symmetric family of curves connecting two points of $M$, say $x$ and $y$.
+Let $\Gamma_{\vare}=\left([0,\vare]\times\mathbb{S}^{m-2},d\tau^2+\tau^2g_{\Sp^{m-2}}\right)$, which parameterizes the curves foliating $U_{\vare}$.
 Let $\mu_{\vare}$ denote the volume measure for $\Gamma_{\vare}$.
 Then, for any non-negative measurable function, say $f$, we have